Lekkerdingfit/manuscript2/readme.md

-this is a dynamic Identitiew website
+this is a dynamic Identities website